-Welcome to FRHD3190!
+Welcome to FRHD\3190!
 I look forward to working with you throughout the course and to hearing your unique perspectives on the leadership of programs for children.
 Having worked with children in both school and early learning settings, I have experienced many different administration and program styles.
-I am currently on the Administrative Team of the University of Guelph Child Care and Learning Centre as the Pedagogical Leader.
-In this role, I support the classroom teachers' professional development and teach the third year CYF child stream practicum course (FRHD3200).
+Prior to joining the Department of Family Relations and Applied Nutrition faculty, I was on the Administrative Team of the University of Guelph Child Care and Learning Centre as the Pedagogical Leader for 6 years.
+In this role, I supported the classroom educators' professional development and taught the third year Child Studies practicum course (FRHD\3200).
 My personal views on leadership are strongly situated in the belief that each learner is competent and has valuable experiences and opinions to share.
 I also firmly believe in the importance of giving students the opportunity to connect theory to practice through experiential learning.
 My hope is that you will see these views clearly reflected throughout this course's unique content and organization.
 Please remember that we are here as a resource for any questions or concerns that you may have.
 Best of luck in your progress throughout this course!